debud-026/StudentAssignment/README.md

 3.Open a terminal within VS Code.

+4.Run the command "npm install" to install the required dependencies.

-4.Execute the command "npm start" to start the React development server
+5.Execute the command "npm start" to start the React development server.

 Accessing the Application:-